pyroTM/noirCord/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-NoirGen is a seamless generator for discord tokens / accounts.
+NoirCord is a seamless generator for discord tokens / accounts.

 <p align="right">(<a href="#top">back to top</a>)</p>